The Mining and Exploration News in Mexico: Highlights on the Fourth Week of February, 2026

-• Prismo Metals Inc., Silver Tiger Metals Inc., and Reyna Silver Corp., reported the best drilling intercepts in Mexico on the fourth week of July, 2023.
+• Minaurum Silver Inc., Silverco Mining Ltd., Heliostar Metals Ltd., Capitan Silver Corp., and Axo Copper Corp., reported the best drilling intercepts in Mexico on the fourth week of February, 2026.
 Details are shown in the table below:

 ON EXPLORATION